dcnguyen060899/su_cpsc5071_group_project_sad_sravya_anushka_duy/README.md

 > Can we predict the level of federal disaster assistance allocated to a county based on its pre-disaster demographic characteristics and housing cost conditions?

-This is a **cross-sectional study** — each observation represents a county characterized by point-in-time demographic and housing snapshots, not a time series.
+This is a **cross-sectional study**, so for each observation represents a county characterized by point-in-time demographic and housing snapshots, not a time series.
 We link three federal data sources at the county level using standardized 5-digit FIPS codes.

 ---